ali-aboelezz/theBrain/README.md

 let your office talk

-# setup run on the root dirctory
+# project structure

+run the following code in the terminal for linux
 ```
 export PYTHONPATH=$(pwd)
 ```

+you can find any model in this [google drive link](https://drive.google.com/drive/folders/1QhqoEk-XC5qz1uP_bZHgE-0sA0Hihu0s?usp=sharing) to download